danhouldsworth/helloBareMetal/4.Input/TASK.md

 ## Bonus:

+* Experiment with using both physical pull up resisters and setting the internal ones.
-* What would happen if we used a single input switch to toggle the LED?
+* What would happen if we used the input switch to toggle the LED?

 ## Notice : The .hex flash is 50 times larger for C than for Assembly!!